-- Log into your switch management page (see "Access your switch management page" on page 7). - Click on DHCP Snooping and click on General Settings. - 3.
+- A trusted port is connected to one of the following: - o Directly to the legitimate trusted DHCP Server. - A network device relaying DHCP messages to and from a trusted server. - Another trusted source such as a switch with DHCP Snooping enabled. - Untrusted ports are connected to DHCP clients and to traffic that originates outside of the local area network. - The VLANs to which the DHCP Snooping feature applies must be specified in the DHCP Snooping VLAN Setting configuration. - Any static IP addresses on the network must be manually added to the Binding Database. - 1.
+Log into your switch management page (see "Access your switch management page" on page 7). - 2.
+Click on Security, click on DHCP Snooping, and click on Settings. - 3.
 Review the settings.
-Click Apply to save the settings. - DHCP Snooping Select one of the following radio button choices: - Enabled This parameter activates the DHCP Snooping feature. - o Disabled This parameter de-activates the DHCP Snooping - Pass Through Option 82 Select one of the following choices from the pulldown menu: - Enable Allows an Option 82 packet to be passed through the switch without being altered. - o Disable Blocks an Option 82 packet from passing through the switch. - Verify MAC Address Select one of the following choices from the pull-down menu:
+Click Apply to save the settings. - DHCP Snooping Select one of the following radio button choices: - o Enabled This parameter activates the DHCP Snooping feature. - Disabled This parameter de-activates the DHCP Snooping - Pass Through Option 82 Select one of the following choices from the pulldown menu: - Enable Allows an Option 82 packet to be passed through the switch without being altered. - o Disable Blocks an Option 82 packet from passing through the switch. - Verify MAC Address Select one of the following choices from the pull-down menu: - Enable The MAC address of each ingress ARP packet is validated when compared against the Binding Table entries.
+Invalid ARP packets are discarded.

-- Enable The MAC address of each ingress ARP packet is validated when compared against the Binding Table entries.
-Invalid ARP packets are discarded. - Disable The MAC address of each ingress ARP packet is not validated against the Binding Table.
+- Disable The MAC address of each ingress ARP packet is not validated against the Binding Table.
 All ARP packets are forwarded through the switch without regard to the IP and MAC Address information in the packet header. - Backup Database select one of the following choices from the pull-down menu: - Enable The Web Management Utility Software saves a backup copy of the Binding Table to flash at a specified interval (Database Update Interval) of time. - Disable The Web Management Utility Software does not save a backup copy of the Binding Table to flash. - Database Update Interval Enter the database update interval.
 The range of this interval is 600 to 86400 seconds. - DHCP Option 82 Insertion select one of the following choices from the pulldown menu: - Enable: The Web Management Utility software inserts the DHCP Option 82 information into the DHCP packets. - Disable: The Web Management Utility software does not insert the DHCP Option 82 information into the DHCP packets.